esgameco/tiktokworker/README.md

 # tiktokworker - A Tik Tok scraper, compiler, and uploader

+## Todo:

+Make it work
+Add docstrings to each class